-You can download the latest upribox image from our website and verify its integrity and authenticity with the provided signature file and PGP key (see Signed Releases).
+You can download the latest upribox image from Github and verify its integrity and authenticity with the provided signature file and PGP key (see Signed Releases).
 See the official Raspberry Pi documentation for pointers on how to install the upribox image on the SD card.
-Upon the first boot the SSH/VPN keys are automatically re-generated (this will take a couple of minutes), and the system partitions are resized to use the entire size of the SD card.
+Upon the first boot the SSH/VPN keys are automatically re-generated (this will take a couple of minutes).

-1.2 Hardware requirements
+1.1 Hardware requirements